ROSEN, A RESPECTED AND LEADING FIRM, Encourages LivePerson, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – LPSN

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of LivePerson, Inc. (NASDAQ: LPSN) between May 10, 2022 and March 16, 2023, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 30, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of LivePerson, Inc. (NASDAQ: LPSN) between May 10, 2022 and March 16, 2023, both dates inclusive (the “Class Period”), of the important January 30, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased LivePerson securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.